Cybele: Imperial era

 Augustan ideology identified Magna Mater with Imperial order and Rome's religious authority throughout the empire.
 Augustus claimed a Trojan ancestry through his adoption by Julius Caesar and the divine favour of Venus; in the iconography of Imperial cult, the empress Livia was Magna Mater's earthly equivalent, Rome's protector and symbolic "Great Mother"; the goddess is portrayed with Livia's face on cameos and statuary.
 By this time, Rome had absorbed the goddess's Greek and Phrygian homelands, and the Roman version of Cybele as Imperial Rome's protector was introduced there.

 Imperial Magna Mater protected the empire's cities and agriculture — Ovid "stresses the barrenness of the earth before the Mother's arrival.
-Virgil's Aeneid (written between 29 and 19 BC) embellishes her "Trojan" features; she is Berecyntian Cybele, mother of Jupiter himself, and protector of the Trojan prince Aeneas in his flight from the destruction of Troy.
+Virgil's Aeneid (written between 29 and 19 BC) embellishes her "Trojan" features; she is Berecynthian Cybele, mother of Jupiter himself, and protector of the Trojan prince Aeneas in his flight from the destruction of Troy.
 She gives the Trojans her sacred tree for shipbuilding, and begs Jupiter to make the ships indestructible.
 These ships become the means of escape for Aeneas and his men, guided toward Italy and a destiny as ancestors of the Roman people by Venus Genetrix.
 Once arrived in Italy, these ships have served their purpose and are transformed into sea nymphs.

 Stories of Magna Mater's arrival were used to promote the fame of its principals, and thus their descendants.
 Claudia Quinta's role as Rome's castissima femina (purest or most virtuous woman) became "increasingly glorified and fantastic"; she was shown in the costume of a Vestal Virgin, and Augustan ideology represented her as the ideal of virtuous Roman womanhood.
 The emperor Claudius claimed her among his ancestors.
 Claudius promoted Attis to the Roman pantheon and placed his cult under the supervision of the quindecimviri (one of Rome's priestly colleges).